 No exam is alike.
 The exams are similar to SAT exam in this manner.

 Veterans: Veterans receive a credit of 7-points on their exam.
-Documentation needed for credit is a DD214.
+Documentation needed for credit is a copy of your DD214.

 A Master Chief must hold at least one-chief’s designation as well as hold another first-class license.
 The exception is the first-class low-pressure boiler license.
 Finally, a Master Chief must have an Technical Instructor Certificate/Endorsement.

 A Master Chief is eligible for a Lifetime License as an honorary license that is achieved by the license-holder's advancement in promoting professional licensure by exhibiting good Leadership through education, training, knowledge and experience in our fields with consistency and dedicated to the efforts of National’s licensure programming.
 Master Chief Lifetime Licensure is exempt from Continuing Educational Contact Hour requirements.

 Fees: Application, Examination, License, Late Fee, Dropped Fee